Geoffrey Kendal

-Geoffrey Kendal (7 September 1909 – 14 May 1998) was an English actor and theatre director who delivered Shakespeare performances throughout India in the 1940s and 1950s.
+Geoffrey Kendal (7 September 1909 – 14 May 1998) was an English actor-manager and theatre director who delivered Shakespeare performances throughout India in the 1940s and 1950s.

 Early life and family

-Born Richard Geoffrey Bragg in Kendal, Westmorland, he took the name of his place of birth as his surname.
+Born Richard Geoffrey Bragg in Kendal, Westmorland, at 5 Church View, Aynam Road, he took the name of his place of birth as his surname.
 He married the actress Laura Liddell in 1933; she died in England in 1992.
 The couple's two daughters, Jennifer (1934–1984) and Felicity Kendal (b.
 1946), became successful actresses.
 His daughter, Jennifer, was married to Indian actor Shashi Kapoor, and had three children, Sanjana Kapoor, Kunal Kapoor and Karan Kapoor.
 His younger daughter, Felicity, was married to actor Drewe Henley and director Michael Rudman.